-Transparent Language 2019 Year in Review Posted by Transparent Language on Dec 23, 2019 in CL-150, Company News, Product Announcements
+Transparent Language 2019 Year in Review Posted by Transparent Language on Dec 23, 2019 in Company News, For Educators, For Learners, For Libraries

 Any serious language learner will know the importance of reviewing what you’ve learned.
 So, it’s only logical that we apply that practice ourselves and look back on what we’ve learned and accomplished in 2019.

 The Transparent Language team spent a good chunk of 2019 improving and expanding our language platforms: the CL-150 Platform (used by US Government language professionals) and Transparent Language Online (used by individuals, libraries, companies, and schools around the world).

 It’s been a big year for the CL-150 Platform.
 You can read the full CL-150 Year in Review for more details, but here’s a few of the highlights from 2019:

 - CL-150 Cohorts: In 2019, the Cohort Team published more than 1,700 new Cohort lessons in 36 language and level pairs on the CL-150 Platform!
 These weekly lessons are designed specifically for language professionals maintaining proficiency while working full-time, providing a level-appropriate lesson on an engaging topic from the past few weeks.
 Recent lessons have covered everything from gender inequality in Mexico to the Arab Artificial Intelligence Summit in Jordan to the impact of online gaming addiction in China.